QuickenLoans/mcp-common/README.md

 Wraps the native PHP [DatePeriod](http://php.net/DatePeriod) class.
 This class represents a way to iterate over a set of date/times that occur at fixed intervals.

-The native PHP class has a strange overloaded __construct() on [DatePeriod](http://php.net/DatePeriod) that is actually not possible to actually write in the PHP language.
+The native PHP class `DatePeriod::__construct()` is overloaded and is actually not possible to write in userland PHP.
 As a result, this wrapper exposes one of the creation options as a public static factory method.

 ```php
 use QL\MCP\Common\Time\TimeInterval;